 • Starting a quarrel is like breaching a dam; so drop the matter before a dispute breaks out.
 (Proverbs 17:14)

-Here’s an article that builds upon the subject of calming down arguments that I encourage you to read:
+May we never forget this wisdom when issues rise up and rile us up with the potential to divide us!
+Also, here’s an article that builds upon the subject of calming down arguments that we encourage you to read:

 More from Marriage Missions